mikkelsvartveit/thesis/preproject/content/02-background.md

 <!-- TODO: Føler kanskje binary analysis kan være andre ting enn RE?
 Tror jeg har brukt at CNN for malware også er "binary analysis" lenger ned -->

-Binary analysis is software RE applied to binary programs, focusing on analyzing machine code in its executable form.
+Binary analysis is reverse engineering applied to binary programs, focusing on analyzing machine code in its executable form.
 Since a binary program represents software at its lowest level of abstraction, binary analysis is often the first step in reverse engineering such software.
 Understanding these programs requires knowledge of the target instruction set architecture, as the ISA provides a one-to-one mapping between binary code and computer instructions.
 These instructions can then be directly translated to a higher-level language that is more easily understood by humans like assembly, enabling further analysis to uncover the functionality and design of the software.

 ## Convolutional Neural Networks